 Third: Get a Bundle

-Bundles should include the amount of lights that you need for your home as well as a hub through which they can communicate and your phone or other device can control them.
+Bundles should include the amount of lights you need for your home as well as a hub through which they can communicate and your phone or other device can control them.
 There are even bundles that come with major hubs.

 Smart lighting doesn’t have to cost an arm and a leg, but if you’re on a budget, you may want to be careful about how you implement it.
 For more information, contact the experts at Protect America.